Assault

 New York law recognizes two levels of felony assault: Second Degree Assault, which is a Class D felony, and First Degree Assault, a Class B felony.
 Both types cover injuries caused intentionally or recklessly by a deadly weapon or dangerous instrument.
 Injuries can vary in severity from temporary impairment to long-term disfigurement or significant risk of death.

-Second Degree Assault occurs when you:
+Second-degree assault occurs when you:

-• intentionally injure someone with a deadly weapon or dangerous instrument
+• Intentionally injure someone with a deadly weapon or dangerous instrument

-• injure someone who is performing a lawful duty, such as a police officer, firefighter, paramedic, or medical personnel
+• Injure someone who is performing a lawful duty, such as a police officer, firefighter, paramedic, or medical personnel

-• give someone a drug or substance without their consent with the intent to cause unconsciousness, physical impairment, or injury
+• Give someone a drug or substance without their consent with the intent to cause unconsciousness, physical impairment, or injury

-• assault someone younger than 11 or older than 65
+• Assault someone younger than 11 or older than 65

-If convicted of this Class D felony, you can spend three to seven years in prison.
+If convicted of this Class D felony, you can spend up to seven years in prison.
 If you are not a repeat offender, a New York judge may opt instead to impose a jail sentence of one year or less.

 First Degree Assault is the most serious assault crime.
 It requires that the person or people you hurt suffer serious physical injury.
 You can be charged with First Degree Assault if you: